joao-frohlich/cpython/Doc/library/threading.rst

       timeout occurs.

-      When the *timeout* argument is present and not ``None``, it should be a floating-point number specifying a timeout for the operation in seconds (or fractions thereof).
+      When the *timeout* argument is present and not ``None``, it should be a floating point number specifying a timeout for the operation in seconds (or fractions thereof).
 As :meth:`~Thread.join` always returns ``None``, you must call :meth:`~Thread.is_alive` after :meth:`~Thread.join` to decide whether a timeout happened -- if the thread is still alive, the